-Scenario 1: 50% increase in the number of days (effort) devoted to this fishery, increasing the fishing period from 2 to 3 months, for the 18 trawlers already targeting shrimps.

-Scenario 2: all 35 trawler vessels in the area enter the red shrimp fishery in the current open season of 2 months (corresponding to a 94% increase in capacity).

-Scenario 3: The seasonal restriction is removed and the current fleet of 18 trawlers is allowed to fish shrimp during the whole year (estimated to be 267 fishing days).

-TABLE 1. - Characteristics of Greek trawler vessels fishing for red shrimps.
-The total number of trawlers in the area is 35.

-Scenario 4: Further, we investigated the effects of changes in market conditions that a development of the Greek market for shrimp may have on the economic performance of this trawler fleet.
-Development of the Greek market for shrimps would be translated into shrimp price increases, because the product in other European markets fetch higher prices: for instance in Spain ex-vessel price for A. antennatus is around 50 \notin /kg (Maynou et al. 2006).
-We compared current profitability with the scenarios of shrimp price 2× and 4× current price, in line with ex-vessel prices paid in Italy or Spain (Scenarios 4.1 and 4.2).

-Scenario 5: Finally, we analysed the effects that changes in fuel costs, in particular a fuel price increase, may have on the economic performance of this trawler fleet by simulating fuel price increases of 20%, 50% and 100% and comparing the results with the current situation (Scenarios 5.1, 5.2 and 5.3).
+- Scenario 1: 50% increase in the number of days (effort) devoted to this fishery, increasing the fishing period from 2 to 3 months, for the 18 trawlers already targeting shrimps. - Scenario 2: all 35 trawler vessels in the area enter the red shrimp fishery in the current open season of 2 months (corresponding to a 94% increase in capacity). - Scenario 3: Remove the seasonal restriction and allow the current fleet of 18 trawlers to fish shrimp during the whole year (estimated to be 267 fishing days). - Scenario 4: Further, we investigate the effects of changes in market conditions, derived from a development of the Greek market for shrimp may have on the economic performance of this trawler fleet.
+Development of the Greek market for shrimps would be translated into shrimp price increases, because the product in other European markets fetch higher prices, for instance in Spain ex-vessel price for A. antennatus is around 50 €/kg (Maynou et al. 2006).
+We compared current profitability with the scenarios of shrimp price 2x and 4x current price, in line with ex-vessel prices paid in Italy or Spain (Scenarios 4.1 and 4.2). - Scenario 5: Finally, we analysed the effects of changes in fuel costs, in particular a fuel price increase may have on the economic performance of this trawler fleet by simulating fuel price increases of 20%, 50% and 100% and comparing the results with the current situation (Scenarios 5.1, 5.2 and 5.3).